OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-ASPNET-SSO/README.md

 ## Questions and comments

 We'd love to get your feedback about this sample.
 You can send your feedback to us in the *Issues* section of this repository.
-Questions about developing Office Add-ins should be posted to [Microsoft Q&A](http://stackoverflow.com).
-Ensure your questions are tagged with `office-js-dev` and `office-addins-dev`.
+Questions about developing Office Add-ins should be posted to [Microsoft Q&A](https://aka.ms/office-js-dev-questions).

 ## Join the Microsoft 365 Developer Program
 Get a free sandbox, tools, and other resources you need to build solutions for the Microsoft 365 platform.